 \section{Proof of Theorem~\ref{t-closure}}

 In this section, we prove Theorem~\ref{t-closure}, that is, a Tutte-closure of a claw-free graph is a line graph of a hypergraph of rank at most $3$.

 Let us give a brief outline of the proof.
-We use Corollary~\ref{c-maximal} and Lemma~\ref{l-non-adjacent} and show that a Tutte-closure of a claw-free graph contains at most one vertex whose neighbourhood is non-complete and $2$-connected.
-We remove this vertex and consider the resulting $2$-closed graph and its clique covering given by Lemma~\ref{l-cover}.
+Arguing with Corollary~\ref{c-maximal} and Lemma~\ref{l-non-adjacent}, we show that a Tutte-closure of a claw-free graph contains at most one vertex whose neighborhood is non-complete and $2$-connected.
+We remove this vertex, and we consider the resulting $2$-closed graph and its clique covering given by Lemma~\ref{l-cover}.
 We extend this covering to the whole graph, and we use the case $r = 3$ of Theorem~\ref{t-hypergraphs}.